digitallumens/mapdevicetypes/README.md

 # map-device-types

-This package tracks known/supported Zigbee3 Devices and their capabilities for SiteWorx.
+This package tracks known/supported Zigbee3 Devices and their Attributes for SiteWorx.
 Data comes from the `mapdevicetypes.json` file, which is consumed/served by the package.

 `CommissionerZ` will use the json file for map creation, and `site-editor` and `siteworx-cli` will use the information for map uploading and remote commissioning information respectively.